In current alert levels, planned work will only continue if there is an urgent safety or reliability issue & where customer impact is minimised.

 Circular solutions reduce waste and carbon, create efficiencies and commercial opportunities, and organisations play a key role in investigating possible solutions.
 Procurement and supply chain risks & opportunities need to be monitored and managed.
 See our Supplier Code of Conduct.

 The transition to a low carbon economy will require commitment from the energy sector.
 With an extensive network of assets the business is also exposed to the physical risks of climate change.
 Both of these require a business response.

 Collaboration with other businesses, government and other organisations is a key foundation for achieving the goals.
 Vector will continue to develop partnerships within New Zealand and globally.

 For our part, we have already identified a number of key risks and correlated opportunities that will drive the sustainability agenda for our business and stakeholders in the short to medium term.
 See our full Sustainability Policy here.

 Teaching kids about energy use and keeping them safe.

 Improving public safety and developing young minds is something we're both committed to and passionate about at Vector, which is why we work closely with primary and intermediate schools to teach kids how to stay safe around our networks and assets, and how to use energy efficiently.

-Our award-winning 'Stay Safe around Electricity' and 'Be Sustainable with Energy' schools programme is offered free of charge to schools within our Auckland electricity network and links directly to the New Zealand Curriculum.
-The programme runs in Years 3 to 8 in Auckland schools, and since 2005 has educated more than 125,000 children.
+Our award-winning 'Stay Safe around Electricity' and 'Be Sustainable with Energy' school programmes are offered free of charge to schools within our Auckland electricity network and links directly to the New Zealand Curriculum.
+The programmes runs in Years 3 to 8 , and since 2005 have educated more than 160,000 children.

-Communicating safety and sustainability messages through schools allows us to engage with children in a way that leaves a lasting impression and encourages them to share their learning with family and friends as active persuaders at school, home and out in the wider community.
+Communicating safety and sustainability messages through schools allows us to engage with children in a way that enhances their awareness and encourages them to share their learning with family and friends.
+Our hope is that they will become active safety and sustainability ambassadors at school, home and out in the wider community.